mukerong/Machine-Learning-Engineer-Nanodegree/Capstone-Project/report.md

 ## IV.
 Results

 ### Model Evaluation and Validation
 The final model is the random forest model, with 2 minimum sample split and 2 minimum sample leafs.
 The final explained variance score is 0.89.
 I choose it because it has the highest score.
-I am happy with this final model for now considering the time I spent on training.
-I played around with this model using my own tax information, and I think the result it returned meets my expectation.
-Some of my colleagues and friends also tested it, and it is more accurate than the free tools online.
-It cannot be used to determine the final tax payment, but it can provide a more accurate results than online tools we can find.
+Compared with the un-tuned decision tree, which has score of 0.75, and the tuned decision tree with score of 0.84, random forest achieves the best result.

+The model has been trained through cross-validation.
+Each time, the training and testing sets are different.
+To verify the stability of my model, I used 'cross_val_score' to cross validate the final score.

 ### Justification
-I have two benchmarks for this model.
-The free online tools discussed above, and the simple linear regression I trained at the beginning of my project.
-It is hard to test a lot of data with the online tools, so I spot check some of them.
-If the person only had salaries, the online version is as accurate as my model.
-However, if the person's income was more complex, the online model cannot be trusted, but my model could.
-Also, the simple linear regression model is not as accurate as the random forest one.
+I have one benchmark for this model - the simple linear regression I trained at the beginning of my project.
+Since the simple linear regression model is not as accurate as the random forest one based on the metrics score, the tuned random forest model is better.

 ## V. Conclusion